 Massage therapy relieves muscle tension that is a result of stress.
 Stress can be managed well and reduced by massage.
 Stress is a natural thing that we all have in our lives.
 It is caused by a number of social factors, big life events and work.
-When it becomes overwhelming can cause a number of physical and metal health issues.
+When it becomes overwhelming, stress can cause a number of physical and mental health issues.

-Massage Helps Reduce Stress – The Scientific Proof
+Massage Helps Reduce Your Stress – The Scientific Proof

 The American Massage Therapy Association’s (AMTA) official position is that massage is effective at reducing stress.
-There are a number of scientific studies that prove this point.
+Backing this up, there are a number of scientific studies that prove this point.

 - Keir S (2010) studied stress levels or patients suffering from brain tumours at Duke University Medical Center.
 Results show a significant decrease in stress levels over a 4 week massage therapy intervention.

 - Keir S et al (2012) did a further study on brain tumour patients and found distress levels and sources reduced after massage.